BryanAim/100-days-of-code/log.md

 **Progress**

 got introduced to testing and the type of tests & their importance.
 Learnt unit testing using the Jest testing framework.
 Finally I learnt about & how to use #VueJS's official testing library Vue Test utils.

+###Days 99-100, August 7

+**Progress**
+ wrapped up by learning the tips and tricks, and future of #VueJs.
+My important takeaway has been acquiring coding discipline, I can now be able to turn on the computer and just code without procrastination.